Mr M Nesbitt

 - A study of different World Religions – Judaism, Islam and Buddhism.

-Pupils can opt to study for either CCEA Full Course or Short Course options in Religious Studies.
-The modules taught include studies of the Gospel of Matthew and a study of Christian Ethics.
-Students who select the Full Course option with study both of the modules listed above while those who select the Short Course option will only study the Ethics module.
+Pupils can opt to study for the CCEA Full Course.
+The modules taught include ‘An Introduction to Christian Ethics’ and ‘An Introduction to Philosophy of Religion’.
+Students who select the Full Course option with study both of the modules listed above and will sit an examination in each module at the end of Y12.
+There is no controlled assessment in GCSE Religious Studies.
 The specification for the GCSE course can be found at the following link: CCEA GCSE Religious Studies.

 AS and A2